How to Become a Physical Therapist Aide

 Opportunities for Advancement

-Physical therapy aides are entry-level positions that do not typically offer a path to advancement.
-Those PT aides who wish to advance in a PT career will go on to get the education, training and certification necessary to become a physical therapy assistant or a licensed physical therapist.
+PT aides are entry-level positions that do not typically offer a path to advancement.
+Aides who wish to advance in a PT career will go on to get the education, training and certification necessary to become a physical therapy assistant or a licensed physical therapist.

-According to 2010 data from the Bureau of Labor Statistics, physical therapist aide wages ranged from $17,270 to $34,670, with a median annual salary of $23,680.
+According to data from the Bureau of Labor Statistics, physical therapist aide wages range from $18,370 to $36,830, with a median annual salary of $24,650.
 Physical therapy aides working in nursing homes and hospitals earned more than aides working in doctors’ or health practitioners’ offices.
+Salary varies by geographic location as well.

 Physical therapy is a healthcare field that continues to show growth.
 The number of physical therapy jobs is expected to increase as the US population continues to age.
-Predictions for PT aide jobs are to increase by 43% from 2010 - 2020.
+The Bureau of Labor Statistics reports that PT aide jobs are to increase by a staggering 40% from 2012 - 2022 - much faster than average growth.
 While the number of positions continues to grow, it is a competitive environment for job seekers.
 As the Baby Boomers reach retirement age, it is expected that the strongest job growth will occur in institutions that treat the elderly, such as hospitals, nursing homes and other assisted living facilities.
 Rural areas are predicted to have more job openings than urban areas.